From farmgate to plate, Food waste affects everyone.

 Sector-based breakdown of food waste in Australia:

-We can reduce Australia’s food waste by 52% by 2030.
-But it will take unprecedented action by governments, industry, investors and the community to achieve this goal.
+We can reduce Australia’s food waste by 52% by 2030 but it will take unprecedented action from governments, industry, investors, and the community to achieve this goal.

 Australia has a stated goal of halving food waste by 2030, in line with United Nations Sustainable Development Goal 12.3.